tianhengzhou/frontend-nanodegree-feedreader/README.md

 -  By this way, you will render index.html file and see the Jasmine is running test.

 ## Test Coverage
--  Test Suite 1: Check the url and name is defined for RSS feed.
+-  Test Suite 1: Check the url and name is defined and not empty for RSS feed.
 -  Test Suite 2: Check the menu can hide/show itself with clicking the menu icon link.
 -  Test Suite 3: Check the loadfeed function can at least successfully load one feed.
 -  Test Suite 4: Check if the loadfeed function load another feed, the content will change.